Rising stars: Michigan's Moore, TCU's Riley guide CFP teams – KION546

 He started as a graduate assistant at Louisville and when Charlie Strong took over as head coach there, Moore quickly earned the trust of offensive coordinator Shawn Watson.

-“Sharrone was unique from the very beginning because he was eager to learn,” said Watson, a longtime Power Five assistant who is now head coach at Wofford.
+“Sharrone was unique from the very beginning because he was eager to learn,” said Watson, a longtime Power Five offensive coordinator who is now head coach at Wofford.

 Working for Watson and offensive line coach David Borbely, Moore was promoted to tight ends coach and his role quickly expanded to also handle pass protection during game planning.